Trinity (wrestler)

 Stephanie Finochio (born December 1, 1971) is an American stuntwoman, actress and former professional wrestler and valet.
-She is best known by for her appearances with NWA Total Nonstop Action and World Wrestling Entertainment under the ring name Trinity.
+She is known for her appearances with NWA Total Nonstop Action and World Wrestling Entertainment under the ring name Trinity.

 Professional wrestling career

 Early career (2002–2005)

 After completing her training, Finochio made her professional wrestling debut on October 10, 2002 without using her surname, where she lost to Phoenix.
 On October 13, Finochio, now using the ring name "Stephanie Trinity", defeated Simply Luscious to win her first professional wrestling match.
 On October 26, Finochio made her Chikara debut under the ring name Stephanie Starr, where she lost to Mercedes Martinez.
 On November 1, Trinity lost to Luscious in a rematch.
 On January 17, 2003, Trinity wrestled against NWA Canadian Women's Champion Bam Bam Bambi for the title, but was defeated.

 On September 13, Trinity defeated April Hunter to win the vacant CSWF Women's Championship.
-Trinity made her first title defense on February 21, 2004 against Ariel, where she was successful in retaining the title.
+Trinity made her first title defense on February 21, 2004, against Ariel, where she was successful in retaining the title.
 On August 28, 2004, Trinity lost the title to Hunter in a four-way match also involving Ariel and Tracy Brooks, ending her reign at 350 days.

 On May 13, 2005, Trinity competed at the Queens of Chaos' debut event, where she competed in a battle royal to determine the promotion's inaugural World Championship, which was ultimately won by Nikita.